NickTangXD/InteractiveAvatarNextJSDemoFork/README.md

 3. Run `npm install` (assuming you have npm installed.
 If not, please follow these instructions: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)

 4. Enter your HeyGen Enterprise API Token in the `.env` file.
-Replace `HEYGEN_API_KEY` with your API key.
-This will allow the Client app to generate secure Access Tokens with which to create interactive sessions.
+Set `HEYGEN_API_KEY` with your API key.
+This will allow the server to generate secure Access Tokens with which to create interactive sessions. **Important:** The API key is kept server-side only and never exposed to the client.

-   You can retrieve either the API Key by logging in to HeyGen and navigating to this page in your settings: [https://app.heygen.com/settings?from=&nav=Subscriptions%20%26%20API].
+   You can retrieve the API Key by logging in to HeyGen and navigating to this page in your settings: [https://app.heygen.com/settings?from=&nav=Subscriptions%20%26%20API].

+   **For Android Emulator Testing:** Run `./setup-android-dev.sh` to configure the connection to your local development server.

 5. (Optional) If you would like to use the OpenAI features, enter your OpenAI Api Key in the `.env` file.